Aliyo254/NeighbourWatch/README.md

 # Description
-This is a neighborhood app where a user must signup first, be able to join a hood owned by the hood admin, and once you join a hood, one can see businesses and posts in only that wood they belong to.
+This is a neighborhood app where a user must signup first, be able to join a hood owned by the hood admin, and once you join a hood, one can see businesses and posts in only that hood they belong to.

 ##  Live Link